rsautter/GPA/README.md

 ### Execution

-If you want to analyse a single image, and/or want to display it:
+If you want to analyse a single image, and/or if you want to display it:

     python main.py filename tol rad_tol